-The word “Episcopal” refers to government by bishops.
-The historic episcopate continues the work of the first apostles in the Church, guarding the faith, unity and discipline of the Church, and ordaining men and women to continue Christ’s ministry.
-An Episcopalian is a person who belongs to the Protestant Episcopal Church, the branch of the worldwide Anglican Communion in the United States.
-As Episcopalians, we believe:
+The word “episcopal” refers to governance by bishops.
+The historic episcopate (bishops) continues the work of the first apostles in the Church: guarding the faith, unity and discipline of the Church, and ordaining men and women to continue Christ’s ministry.
+An Episcopalian is a person who belongs to The Episcopal Church, which encompasses churches in the United States and 16 countries.
+These include: Taiwan, Micronesia, Honduras, Ecuador, Columbia, Venezuela, Haiti, Dominican Republic, Virgin Islands, Puerto Rico, Churches in Europe, (Austria, Belgium, France, Germany, Italy and Switzerland).
+The Episcopal Church is part of the worldwide Anglican Communion.

-- The Holy Scriptures are the revealed word of God, which inspired the human authors of the Scripture, and which is interpreted by the Church under the guidance of the Holy Spirit. (link to Bible Gatewaywww.biblegateway.com)
+- the Holy Scriptures are the revealed word of God, which inspired the human authors of the Scripture, and which is interpreted by the Church under the guidance of the Holy Spirit.

-Each bishop and diocese, operating through an annual council, determine the character of life and work in that diocese within a set of general decisions made by a triennial General Convention of The Episcopal Church as a whole.
-These decisions are formalized as canons—rules that govern—by The Episcopal Church and subsequently by each affected diocese.
-Each diocese elects and sends clergy and lay representatives—deputies—to the General Convention.
+Each bishop and diocese, operating through a local annual council, determine the character of life and work in that diocese within a set of general decisions made by a triennial General Convention of The Episcopal Church.
+These decisions are formalized as canons, or rules that govern.
+Each diocese elects and sends clergy and lay representatives to the General Convention.
 The annual Council of the Diocese of Texas takes place each February.